netidx/netidx-book/src/administration/configuration.md

 (./authorization.md) chapter.
 If a member server's auth mechanism is Anonymous, this map is ignored.

-For installs where perms live in their own file (the default that `netidx admin resolver install` lays down, for example), the resolver config references it via `include_permissions: "<path>"`.
-The referenced file is merged in at load time and re-loaded on `SIGHUP`, so perms can be reshuffled without restarting the resolver.
+For installs where permissions live in their own file (the normal installer layout), the resolver config references it with `"include_permissions": ["<path>"]`.
+Files are merged in order and inline `perms` entries win last.
+The resolver watches the main config and included files on every platform; Unix operators may also trigger a reload with `SIGHUP`.
+Permission changes apply live.
+Parent, child, or member changes are reported but require a manual rolling restart.

 ## Client Configuration